 Mariah's outspoken commitment to racial and economic justice have garnered the attention of other media as well including CNN, The New York Times, Teen Vogue, National Public Radio, Al Jazeera, The Nation, Afropunk, The Root, and The Bitter Southerner, among others.

-She is a popular speaker on campuses nationwide.
-Audiences describe her as "charismatic,” “engaging,” “authentic,” and “inspiring.”
+They are a popular speaker on campuses nationwide.
+Audiences describe Mariah as "charismatic,” “engaging,” “authentic,” and “inspiring.”
 Their electrifying live and virtual presentations call audiences to self-reflection and action in their lives and in their communities.